DFHack/dfhack/docs/plugins/misery.rst

 ======

 .. dfhack-tool::
-    :summary: Lower the baseline for your citizens' happiness.
+    :summary: Make citizens more miserable.
     :tags: fort gameplay units

 When enabled, all of your citizens receive a negative thought about a